 easyMarkets allows you to cancel a losing trading within a specific period of time for a small fee.
 Think of it as insurance for your trade, if you are unsure of its outcome.

 Set the lowest price that you are comfortable with and set stop-loss to close your deal when it is reached.
-A great risk management tool, offered to you at no additional charge.
+A great risk management tool, offered on easyMarkets Proprietary Platform and Apps at no additional charge.

 Forex can be simple to understand – you trade one currency for another one – it’s accessible, open 24/5 – and with $5 trillion of daily trading volume it’s really dynamic.
 This is why Forex is a favorite amongst both novice and advanced traders.
 Trade forex now to discover this market.